“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 They realized that both pre-symptomatic and asymptomatic transmission are possible and even common, and that just talking is already enough to infect others.
 And because there are a lot of asymptomatic infections, because you cannot tell who has it and who has not, it makes the most sense to prescribe a mask for everyone.

 Science is not about this kind of proof the Washington Times or Biden are looking for.
-It is about disproving such a thesis as that of the inefficiency of masks or the laboratory origin – not with the party book in hand, not with an eye on the possible applause of the public, not even to attract attention, but methodically, on the basis of data.
+It is about disproving such a thesis as that of the inefficiency of masks or the laboratory origin or the spillover thesis – not with the party book in hand, not with an eye on the possible applause of the public, not even to attract attention, but methodically, on the basis of data.

 AK: But aren’t there scientists who say: It escaped from the Wuhan lab?

-AA: The German virologist with the funny moustache from the University of Hamburg says in a study that a laboratory is very likely.
+AA: The German virologist with the funny moustache from the University of Hamburg says in a study that a laboratory origin is very likely.

 Roland Wiesendanger, yes.
 Does he have a funny moustache?